-Our traditional Spanish garlic shrimp recipe – or Spanish garlic prawn recipe, depending upon where you live – will make you the incredibly moreish gambas al ajillo, which is one of our absolute favourite Spanish tapas.
+Next in our series of best Spanish tapas recipes is our traditional Spanish garlic shrimp recipe – or Spanish garlic prawn recipe, depending where you live.
+One of our best shrimp recipes, it will make you the incredibly moreish gambas al ajillo, one of our favourite Spanish tapas.
 It’s also one of the easiest tapas dishes to make at home, as long as you don’t over-cook the prawns – or shrimps.

-This Spanish garlic shrimp recipe is next in our series of best Spanish tapas recipes, which we kicked off last month with this scrummy Spanish meatballs recipe for albondigas, then shared a recipe for chorizo and potato croquettes or croquetas de patata y chorizo, and Spanish meatballs recipe for albondigas, and more recently shared our chorizo in red wine recipe for chorizo al vino tinto, one of our favourite recipes with chorizo.
-Next up: calamari al plancha for smoky squid cooked on a griddle.
+If you’ve missed our series on Spanish tapas recipes, we kicked off last month with this scrummy Spanish meatballs recipe for albondigas, then shared recipes for chorizo and potato croquettes or croquetas de patata y chorizo, a chorizo in red wine recipe for chorizo al vino tinto, one of our favourite recipes with chorizo, and calamari al plancha for smoky squid cooked on a griddle.

 As with so many of the recipes we’ve been sharing since the pandemic began and these travel writers could no longer travel, our Spanish tapas series is a result of a longing for Spain, Spanish food and the quintessentially Spanish experience that is the tapas bar crawl, a leisurely bar-hop from one boisterous spot to another to sip wine or vermouth as you savour tapas, small plates of snacks.